csound/manual/docs/opcodes/for.md

 ### Performance

 This expressions creates a loop controlled by an array expression or variable.

-In the first form, the loop iterates for each element in the array returned by _array-expr_, with the numeric value of the array setting the value of _var_ at each iteration.
+In the first form, the loop iterates for each element in the array returned by _array-expr_, with the value of the array setting the value of _var_ at each iteration.
+This gets a copy of the array value of each item at the top of the loop.
+Note that since this is a copy, this variable cannot be used to modify the array item itself.
+The variable can be overwritten in the body of the loop if required, but will always be reset to the relevant array value at the start of the loop.

 The second form adds an _index_ variable holding an index (0-based) used to access the array.
+This may be a scalar numeric value of either i (init) or k (perf) type.
-This can be used as a loop count.The statements between the _do_ and _od_ form the body of a loop.
-Loop array expressions and variables are strictly of either i- or k-types.
+It is normally used  as a loop count.

+For both forms, the statements between the _do_ and _od_ form the body of a loop.

 The loop action time is determined by the following rules:

-- if _var_ has been declared before the loop, the type (i or k) of this variable determines the action time (init or perf).
+- For i and k-arrays, if _var_ has been declared with a given type, the type of this variable determines the action time (init or perf).

-- if _var_ has not yet been declared, the array-expression type is used instead, and the variable is created to accept this type.
+- if _var_ has not  been declared with a given type, the array-expression type is used instead, and the variable is created to accept this type.
+In this case the loop will perform either at i-time or at perf-time depending on the array type (audio, control, complex types run at perf-time, other types run at init time).

-The _index_ variable, if not declared, is created to match the type of _array-expr
+- The _index_ variable, if not declared with given type (i or k), is created to match the type of _array-expr_ action time.

 ## Examples